 Out of season was WI’s first summer record of Townsend’s Solitaire near Eagle River, Vilas Co 14 Jul (Rudy Crawford).
 Northern Mockingbirds become scarcer the further west one goes in the region.
 In MN they are rare-regular with two scattered reports from Cook and Dakota counties.
 Eurasian Tree Sparrows were reported twice with the first from MN, a likely carry-over from the spring, at Park Point, Duluth, St Louis Co 5 Jun (Alex Lewanski) and the second in WI near Monroe, Green Co 10 Jun (Lynn Barber).
 Evening Grosbeaks were reported in low numbers from WI and MN (four northern and three northeast counties respectively) but maintained consistent scattered reports around the UP and northern lower LP.
 Red Crossbills were scattered in normal numbers and ranges across the northern tier of the region.
 White-winged Crossbills were scarce in WI and MN with each state reporting only from three counties while MI had a seemingly normal summer with scattered reports across the UP and northern lower LP.

 MN’s ninth Black-throated Sparrow was found in residential Marshall, Lyon Co 2–5 Jun (Mike Osmund, m. ob.).
 LeConte’s Sparrows in WI were only documented from three counties, the lowest since 2005 while in MI they maintain a small stronghold at Munuscong WMA in Chippewa Co.
 In MN they maintained a typical distribution of 25, mostly northern, counties.
 Nelson’s Sparrows were reported from five northern MN counties while none from WI or MI which is typical.
 In MI Lark Sparrows appear to be expanding their range.
 This season nesting evidence and juveniles were observed in Lenawee and St. Joseph counties, with at least four other individuals documented around the southern LP.
 Casual in MN a Lark Bunting appeared in Washington Co 13 Jun (Rick Schmid).
-Causing a challenge for the MN records committee, a pair of Abert’s Towhees was discovered in Grand Rapids, Itasca Co 17 Jun (Shawn Conrad, m. ob.) and continued into late September.
-The question of provenance needs to be determined as this species has no history of wandering outside of its limited range of southwest US and barely into Mexico.
+A pair of Abert’s Towhees was discovered in Grand Rapids, Itasca Co, MN in early Apr (Daniel Troumbly, m. ob.) and continued into mid-November.
+The MN records committee accepted the identification and added it to the state list but categorized this record as “origin uncertain.”
 For the fourth consecutive summer a Yellow-breasted Chat occurred at MN’s Cedar Rock SNA, Redwood Co 18–25 Jun (m. ob.).